hamidgholami/terraform_lab/practice-questions/README.md

      }
      This defines the region variable within your Terraform configuration.
      ```
-1. How do you access the variable in the configuration?
+203. How do you access the variable in the configuration?
+     ```txt
      // accessing a variable
      provider "aws" {
        region = var.region
      }
+     ```
-1. How many ways you can assign variables in the configuration?
+204. How many ways you can assign variables in the configuration?
+     ```txt
      Command-line flags
      terraform apply -var 'region=us-east-1'

      From a file
      To persist variable values, create a file and assign variables within this file.
-Create a file named terraform.tfvars with the following contents:
-region = "us-east-1"
+Create a file named terraform.tfvars with the following contents: region = "us-east-1"
      terraform apply \
        -var-file="secret.tfvars" \
        -var-file="production.tfvars"

      From environment varibles
      Terraform will read environment variables in the form of TF_VAR_name to find the value for a variable.
 For example, the TF_VAR_region variable can be set in the shell to set the region variable in Terraform.

      UI input
      If you execute terraform apply with any variable unspecified, Terraform will ask you to input the values interactively.
 These values are not saved, but this provides a convenient workflow when getting started with Terraform.
 UI input is not recommended for everyday use of Terraform.
+     ```
-1. Does environment variables support List and map types?
+205. Does environment variables support List and map types?
+     ```txt
      No
      Environment variables can only populate string-type variables.
 List and map type variables must be populated via one of the other mechanisms.
+     ```
-1. How do you provision infrastructure in a staging environment or a production environment using the same Terraform configuration?
+206. How do you provision infrastructure in a staging environment or a production
+     ```txt
+     environment using the same Terraform configuration?
      You can use different varible files with the same configuration
      // Example
      // For development
      terraform apply -var-file="dev.tfvars"
      // For test
      terraform apply -var-file="test.tfvars"
+     ```
 1. How do you assign default values to variables?
 If no value is assigned to a variable via any of these methods and the variable has a default key in its declaration, that value will be used for the variable.
 variable "region" {